rk234/RayTracerArtProject/README.md

 # AOODRayTracerArtProject
-Real time CPU Raytracer written in Java for AOOD
+Realtime CPU Raytracer written in Java for AOOD